NonceLabs/nonce-design-doc/docs/components/Button.md

 - `full`: Whether the button's width as long as parent.
 - `style`: The style of the button.
 - `type`: The type of the button.
 Can be `default` or `primary`.
+- `backgroundColor`: The background color of the button.